sunaina1701/Thyroid-EDA-/README.md

 ## Results / Insights

-The notebook highlights important features in the thyroid dataset and shows how data visualization helps in understanding thyroid disorders.
+The notebook highlights important features in the thyroid dataset and shows how data visualization helps in understanding thyroid cancer risk.